Exact Moment Representation in Polynomial Optimization: Introduction

 \section{Introduction}

 Let $f, g_1,\dots,g_s \in \R[X_1,\dots,X_n]$ be polynomials in the indeterminates $X_{1}, \ldots, X_{n}$ with real coefficients.
 The goal of Polynomial Optimization is to find:

-that is the infimum $f^{*}$ of the \emph{objective function} $f$ on the \emph{basic semialgebraic set} $S \coloneqq \{ \, x \in \R^n \mid \ g_i(x) \ge 0 \ \textup{ for } i=1, \ldots,s \, \} $.
-It is a general problem, which appears in many contexts (e.g. real solution of polynomial equations, \dots ) and with many applications.
-To cite a few of them: in combinatorics, network optimization design, control, \dots See for instance \cite{lasserre_moments_2010}.
+that is the infimum $f^{*}$ of the \emph{objective function} $f$ on the \emph{basic, {closed} semialgebraic set} $S \coloneqq \{ \, x \in \R^n \mid \ g_i(x) \ge 0 \ \textup{ for } i=1, \ldots,s \, \} $.
+This is a general problem, which appears in many contexts and with many applications.
+To cite a few of them: in graph theory \cite{https://doi.org/10.48550/arxiv.2103.01574}, network optimization design \cite{6980142}, control \cite{6606873}: see \cite{lasserre_moments_2010} for a more comprehensive list. {Equality constraints are also allowed in this setting, since $g(x) = 0$ if and only if $g(x)\ge 0$ and $-g(x) \ge 0$.
+We can then consider optimization problems on real algebraic varieties, i.e. common zero loci of finitely many real polynomials.} {Moreover, many famous NP-hard and NP-complete problems can be rephrased as polynomial optimization problems, see e.g. \cite[Sec.~1.1]{laurent_sums_2009}}.

-To solve this NP hard problem, Lasserre \cite{lasserre_global_2001} proposed to use two hierarchies of finite dimensional convex cones depending on an order $d\in \N$ and he proved, for Archimedean quadratic modules, the convergence when $d\rightarrow \infty$ of the optima associated to these hierarchies to the minimum $f^{*}$ of $f$ on $S$.
-The first hierarchy replaces non-negative polynomials by Sums of Squares (SoS) and non-negative polynomials on $S$ by polynomials of degree $\le d$ in the truncated quadratic module $\cQ_{d}(\vb g)$ generated by $\vb g=\{g_{1},\ldots, g_{s}\}$.
+To (approximately) solve such problems, Lasserre \cite{lasserre_global_2001} proposed to use two hierarchies of finite dimensional convex cones depending on an order $d\in \N$, and he proved, for {\emph{Archimedean quadratic modules}}, the convergence of the optima associated to these hierarchies to the minimum $f^{*}$ of $f$ on $S$, when $d\rightarrow \infty$.
+The first hierarchy replaces non-negative polynomials by Sums of Squares (SoS) and non-negative polynomials on $S$ by polynomials of degree $\le d$ in the truncated quadratic module $\cQ_{2d}(\vb g)$ generated by the tuple of polynomials $\vb g=\{ \, g_{1},\ldots, g_{s} \, \}$.

-The second and dual hierarchy replaces positive measures by linear functionals $\in \cL_{d}(\vb g)$ which are non-negative on the polynomials of the truncated quadratic module $\cQ_{d}(\vb g)$.
-We will describe more precisely these constructions in section \ref{subsec::poly_opt}.
+The second and dual hierarchy replaces positive measures by linear functionals $\cL_{2d}(\vb g)$ which are non-negative on the polynomials of the truncated quadratic module $\cQ_{2d}(\vb g)$.
+We will describe {these constructions} more precisely in section \ref{subsec::poly_opt}.

-This approach has many interesting properties (see e.g. \cite{lasserre_introduction_2015}, \cite{laurent_sums_2009}, \cite{marshall_positive_2008}).
-But it also raises a challenging question, of practical importance: {\em Can the solution of \eqref{eq:pop} be recovered at a finite order of these convex relaxations ?} The aim is to recover the infimum $f^{*}$ and, if this infimum is reached, the minimizer set $\{\xi \in S \mid f(\xi)=f^{*}\}$.
+This approach has many interesting properties (see e.g. \cite{lasserre_introduction_2015, laurent_sums_2009, marshall_positive_2008}).
+It was proposed with the aim to recover the infimum $f^{*}$, and if this infimum is reached, the set of minimizers $S^{\min}:=\{\xi \in S \mid f(\xi)=f^{*}\}$.
+The extraction of minimizers is strongly connected to the so called \emph{flat truncation} property, that will be the focus of the paper.